 Please note that the Parliamentary Budget Office was first established in 2011, so only elections during or after that year have involved the Parliamentary Budget Office.

-There are employment opportunities from time to time in the PBO for staff with a strong background in estimating the costs of policies, understanding of the NSW budget forward estimates, analytical skills preferably in public sector economics or accounting, and knowledge of NSW government.
+Advertisement of available positions (including Analyst, Accountants and Administration roles) take place shortly after the appointment of the Parliamentary Budget Officers.
+Due to the nature of the Office, it is desirable for potential candidates to have a strong background in estimating the costs of policies, understanding of the NSW budget forward estimates, analytical skills preferably in public sector economics or accounting, and knowledge of NSW government.